spipau/workshop-on-mobile-technologies/README.md

 # Workshop on Mobile Technologies

-This repository was created to grant access to participants of the Workshop on Mobile Technologies conducted at the Sanskrithi School of Engineering used in the workshop.
+This repository was created to grant access to participants of the RISE Workshop on Mobile Technologies conducted at the Sanskrithi School of Engineering used in the workshop.

 Content:

 1. Brochure of the event
 2. Android resource files and project files created during the workshop.
-3. Slides
-4. Links to more information.
+3. Links to more information.
-5. Mockups of the Android app
+4. Mockups of the Android app
-6. APK file to install the Android App on your phone
+5. APK file to install the Android App on your phone

 ## Links